ArtieBots/Artie/docs/contributing/development-environment.md

 I think that's good enough to cause Docker to start the registry every time the machine boots up, but I don't remember.

-Anyway, you will want to make sure you:
+Anyway, you will want to make sure you do the following on your *development machine*:

 1. Update your /etc/hosts file (or equivalent on Windows: "C:\Windows\System32\drivers\etc\hosts") to include the name of your registry: e.g., `10.0.0.251  artiehub`
-1. Update your Docker config JSON with `"insecure-registries": ["artiehub:5000]`
+1. Update your Docker config JSON with `"insecure-registries": ["artiehub:5000"]`
 1. Make sure to pass `--insecure` with any Artie Tool command that makes use of the Docker registry.

 ## Working with Artie Tool